api-platform/docs/core/state-providers.md

 You can find this information either with the `debug:router` command (the route name and the operation name are the same), or by using the `debug:api` command.

-First, your `BlogPostStateProvider` has to implement the [`StateProviderInterface`](https://github.com/api-platform/core/blob/main/src/State/StateProviderInterface.php):
+First, your `BlogPostProvider` has to implement the [`StateProviderInterface`](https://github.com/api-platform/core/blob/main/src/State/StateProviderInterface.php):

 ```php